jankocivic/openmm-cli/README.md

 ## Related projects

-`openmm-cli` is inspired by [**OMMProtocol**](https://github.com/insilichem/ommprotocol) (Rodríguez-Guerra et al.), which also drives OpenMM through a YAML config organized into stages.
-Differences from OMMProtocol: `openmm-cli` is built on a modern Python stack (Pydantic for config validation, Typer for the CLI), integrates preparation and trajectory analysis as commands, and is structured so new commands can be added by dropping a single file into the right folder — see [Adding a command](#adding-a-command) below.
+`openmm-cli` is inspired by [**OMMProtocol**](https://github.com/insilichem/ommprotocol), which also drives OpenMM through a YAML config organized into stages.
+Differences from OMMProtocol: `openmm-cli` is built on a modern Python stack (Pydantic for config validation, Typer for the CLI), integrates preparation and trajectory analysis as commands, and is structured so new commands can be added by dropping a single file into the right folder — see [Adding a command](#adding-a-command).

 ---